 How to Become a Master Gardener

-Our new training curriculum will be a hybrid format consisting of watching lectures, reading educational articles/journals and completing knowledge checks.
+Our new training curriculum will be a hybrid format consisting of watching lectures, reading scholarly articles and completing knowledge checks.
 We will meet twice a month in person to go over topics covered from online learning, engage with guest presenters, classmates and have hands on experiences to reiterate online learning.

 Master Gardener Volunteer Mission Statement